Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Geometric and dynamical tools

-We say that the pair $(Y,F)$ satisfies the {\em \ref{eq:HC}-property} if the integral of $F$ on compact locally geodesic segments of $Y$ varies in a Hölder-continuous way on its extremities (see Definition \ref{defi:HCproperty}).
-The pairs which have the \ref{eq:HC}-property include Riemannian manifolds with pinched sectional curvature at most $-1$ and Hölder-continuous potentials, and metric graphs with any potential.
+We say that the pair $(Y,F)$ satisfies the {\em \ref{eq:HC}-property} if the integral of $F$ on compact locally geodesic segments of $Y$ varies in a H\"older-continuous way on its extremities (see Definition \ref{defi:HCproperty}).
+The pairs which have the \ref{eq:HC}-property include complete Riemannian manifolds with pinched sectional curvature at most $-1$ and H\"older-continuous potentials, and metric graphs with any potential.
 This \ref{eq:HC}-property is the new technical idea compared to \cite{PauPolSha15} which allows the extensions to our very general framework.
-See also \cite{ConLafTho16}, under the strong assumption that $Y$ is compact.
+See also \cite{ConLafTho16}, under the very strong assumption that $Y$ is compact.

-In Chapter \ref{sect:measures}, building on the works of \cite{Roblin03} when $F=0$ and of \cite{PauPolSha15}\footnote{itself building on the works of Ledrappier \cite{Ledrappier95b}, Hamenstädt, Coudène, Mohsen} when $Y$ is a Riemannian manifold, we generalise, to locally $\CAT(-1)$ spaces $Y$ endowed with a potential $F$ satisfying the \ref{eq:HC}-property, the construction and basic properties of the {\em Patterson densities} at infinity of the universal cover of $Y$ associated with $F$ and the {\em Gibbs measure} $m_F$ on $\G Y$ associated with $F$.
+In Chapter \ref{sect:measures}, building on the works of \cite{Roblin03}\footnote{itself building on the works of Patterson, Sullivan, Coornaert, Burger-Mozes, ...} when $F=0$ and of \cite{PauPolSha15}\footnote{itself building on the works of Ledrappier \cite{Ledrappier95b}, Hamenstädt, Coudène, Mohsen} when $Y$ is a Riemannian manifold, we generalise, to locally $\CAT(-1)$ spaces $Y$ endowed with a potential $F$ satisfying the \ref{eq:HC}-property, the construction and basic properties of the {\em Patterson densities} at infinity of the universal cover of $Y$ associated with $F$ and the {\em Gibbs measure} $m_F$ on $\G Y$ associated with $F$.

-Using the Patterson-Sullivan-Bowen-Margulis approach, the Patterson densities are limits of renormalised measures on the orbit points of the fundamental group, weighted by the potential, and the Gibbs measures on $\G Y$ are local products of Patterson densities on the endpoints of the geodesic line, with the Lebesgue measure on the time parameter, weighted by the Gibbs cocycle defined by the potential.
+Using the Patterson-Sullivan-Bowen-Margulis approach, the Patterson densities are limits of renormalised measures on the orbit points of the fundamental group on the universal cover of $Y$, weighted by the potential, and the Gibbs measures on $\G Y$ are local products of Patterson densities on the endpoints of the geodesic line, with the Lebesgue measure on the time parameter, weighted by the Gibbs cocycle defined by the potential.

-Generalizing a result of \cite{CooPap96}, we prove in Section \ref{subsec:harmonicmeasure} that when $Y$ is a regular simplicial graph and $c$ is an anti-reversible system of conductances, then the Patterson measures, normalized to be probability measures, are harmonic measures (or hitting measures) on $\partial_\infty Y$ for a transient random walk on the vertices, whose transition probabilities are constructed using the total mass of the Patterson measures.
+Generalising a result of \cite{CooPap96}, we prove in Section \ref{subsec:harmonicmeasure} that when $Y$ is a regular simplicial graph and $c$ is an antireversible system of conductances, then the Patterson measures, normalised to be probability measures, are harmonic measures (or hitting measures) on the boundary at infinity of the universal cover of $Y$ for a transient random walk on the vertices, whose transition probabilities are constructed using the total mass of the Patterson measures.